Battle of Soledar

-The Battle of Soledar was a series of military engagements in and around the urban-type settlement of Soledar during the battle of Donbas in the 2022 Russian invasion of Ukraine.
+The battle of Soledar was a series of military engagements in and around the urban-type settlement of Soledar during the battle of Donbas in the Russian invasion of Ukraine.

 Russian forces began an offensive on 3 August 2022, shelling Soledar, Bakhmut, and surrounding villages to the south and east.
 Repeated local Russian assaults on or near Soledar continued into October, with many repelled by the Ukrainian army.
 By late December, much of the fighting in the region centered around Bakhmut, with Soledar seen as a satellite stronghold protecting the city's northeastern flank and supply lines.
-Much of the town had been reduced to ruins.
+By this time, much of Soledar had been reduced to ruins.

-Russian attacks on Soledar resumed in January 2023, and on 16 January Russian forces captured the last part of its industrial zone and secured control of the town.
+Direct Russian assaults on Soledar resumed in late December 2022 and early January 2023, and on 16 January Russian forces captured the last sector of its industrial zone and secured control of the town, allowing the Russians to further threaten Bakhmut's northern and northeastern outskirts.